 Mozilla’s work is guided by the Mozilla Manifesto.
 Founded as a community open source project in 1998, Mozilla currently consists of two organizations: the 501(c)3 Mozilla Foundation, which leads our movement building work; and its wholly owned subsidiary, the Mozilla Corporation, which leads our market-based work.
 The two organizations work in close concert with each other and a global community of tens of thousands of volunteers under the single banner: Mozilla.

-Established in 2003, guided by the Mozilla Manifesto, the Mozilla Foundation believes the Internet is a global public resource that must remain open and accessible
+The internet is a global public resource that must remain open and accessible

 The Mozilla Manifesto

 Today, the internet is everywhere.
 It shapes economies, influences governments, and is central to billions of lives.
 But whether the internet promotes democracy, open markets, and free expression or polarization, mass surveillance, and misinformation is up to us.